 The property market in Bootle is highly challenging, and demand for homes is unpredictable.
-In order to compete with hundreds of houses for sale in Bootle and the surrounding areas, you will need to devise a comprehensive marketing strategy and be realistic about your initial asking price.
+To compete with hundreds of houses for sale in Bootle and the surrounding areas, you will need to devise a comprehensive marketing strategy and be realistic about your initial asking price.
 Use this guide to the local property market to help you do both.

-Bootle has been blighted with some of the worst unemployment figures in the UK since the late 1970s.
-Today, the area is ranked 10th in terms of long-term unemployment rates.
-However, for many years the town ranked number one, which suggests that economic progress is being made.
+Bootle, blighted by some of the worst unemployment figures in the UK since the late 1970s, is ranked 10th in terms of long-term unemployment rates.
+However, for many years the town ranked number one, which suggests that economic progress made.
 It is because of this long-term economic stagnation that Bootle’s average house price is so low.
 Demand for homes is struggling too, so if you need to sell a house fast in Bootle, you’re in for an uncertain time.
-Alternatively, you can bypass the property market by selling your property to Flying Homes.
-We buy houses in any condition for up to 100 percent of their market value, and we’re often able to complete house purchases in fewer than 14 days.
+Alternatively, you can bypass the property market by consulting Flying Homes.
+Our registered buyers purchase houses in any condition for a high percentage of their market value.

 Why you need to set a competitive asking price when house selling in Bootle

 Bootle house prices have been significantly lower than both the national and regional average for more than four decades.
 Although there has been some progress in this respect more recently, property values in Bootle still languish way below those recorded in other towns and cities in North West England.
-According to one report on the Liverpool Echo website, Bootle had an average house price of just £90,000 in May 2015.
-This was the lowest average property value in the Merseyside region, and represented a one percent fall on the same time the previous year.
-Nowhere in the region are house buyers more price-conscious.
+According to one report on the Liverpool Echo website, Bootle had an average house price of just £90,000 in May 2015, the lowest average property value in the Merseyside region and represented one per cent fall on the same time the previous year.
+Nowhere in the area are house buyers more price-conscious.
 If you need to sell a house quick in Bootle, you will need to be realistic about the asking price you set.

-There will be a very fine line between overpricing and underpricing your home in the Bootle property market.
+There will be a fine line between overpricing and underpricing your home in the Bootle property market.
 To ascertain what constitutes the optimum price, some detailed research into recent sold house prices will be necessary.
-The easiest thing to do would be to leave this research in the hands of your estate agent or even an internet agent such as Sarah Beeny or HouseTree.co.uk.
+The easiest thing to do would be to leave this research in the hands of your estate agent.
 But you can get involved yourself by using the many resources and tools that are available online.
 You can access a range of house sales statistics for Bootle on the Rightmove website, and The Land Registry is where you will find property transaction data from government sources.
 And entering your postcode on the Zoopla website will enable you to access sold house prices for your particular street in Bootle.

 A detailed marketing plan is crucial when selling houses in Bootle

 The demand for homes in and around Bootle is unpredictable at best.
 At worst, it is sluggish and amongst the weakest in the UK.
 You will only be able to maximise the sale price you achieve for your home if you can attract as many people to property viewings as possible.
-However, this will be exceptionally tough when a limited number of buyers are in the market for hundreds of houses.
-Nevertheless, there is evidence that the market is improving, as people continue their search for the most affordable properties.
-According to the Home website, the average house in Bootle took 293 days to sell in March 2015.
-But fast forward a year, and houses were taking just 259 days to sell – a fall of 12 percent.
-While house prices remain sluggish, this is good news if you are in need of a quick house sale in Bootle.
+However, this will be exceptionally tough when a limited number of buyers are in the market for hundreds of houses.sell – a fall of 12 per cent.
+While house prices remain sluggish, this is good news if you need a quick house sale in Bootle.
+However, the need for a comprehensive marketing plan in such a challenging market is paramount..
+While house prices remain sluggish, this is good news if you a quick house sale in Bootle.
 However, the need for a comprehensive marketing plan in such a challenging market is paramount.

 But there are times when the need to sell a house quickly in Bootle takes priority over everything else.
 If you face such a situation, there isn’t an estate agent in the UK who can give you any guarantees on how long it will take to find a buyer for your home.
-However, by selling your house to Flying Homes, you can bypass the market by cutting out several stages of the process.
-We buy homes in any condition, and we have a proven track record of paying between 90 and 94 percent of market value for them.
-In the right circumstances, there is a chance that we’ll have the proceeds of your house sale in your account within a matter of days.
+However, by selling your house with Flying Homes help, you can bypass the market by cutting out several stages of the process.
+Our property investors buy homes in any condition and have a proven track record of paying a high percentage of the market value for them.
+In the right circumstances, there is a chance that you can have the proceeds of your house sale in your account within a matter of weeks.